Christian Detlev Reventlow: Career

 In 1709 he held command of Danish forces in Scania during the Great Northern War.
 By the time of the Battle of Helsingborg, Reventlow had become sick, passing command to Jørgen Rantzau.
 In March 1713 King Frederick IV appointed Reventlow as the top official (overpræsident) of the city of Altona.
 Opposite Hamburg, the harbor of Altona was on the banks of the Elbe river and at that time one of the more important Danish harbour towns.
 The city had been plundered by Swedish forces and had to be rebuilt.
 His task was to supervise the reconstruction program.
 In 1732 in the aftermath of the death of King Frederick IV of Denmark, he was dismissed from his position at Altona.

 Personal life

 Reventlow was first betrothed to Anna Christiane Gyldenløve (1676–1689), who died at 13 years of age.
-Anna Christiane was the daughter of daughter of King Christian V of Denmark and Sophie Amalie Moth, Countess of Samsø.
+Anna Christiane was the daughter of King Christian V of Denmark and Sophie Amalie Moth, Countess of Samsø.